-Tomahawk is happy to provide Wilderness First Aid Training to adults and youth.
+Tomahawk is happy to provide Wilderness First Aid Training to adults.

 What is wilderness first aid?

 Wilderness first aid (WFA) is a course for everyone planning a remote high adventure ranging from lay responders to medical professionals.
 It focuses on prevention, assessment, and treatment for an ill or injured person in a remote environment where definitive care by a physican and/or rapid transport is not readily availble.
 This is defined as being an hour or more away from advanced care.

 In 2021 WFA training will be offerred Week 1, 3, 5, 7, and 9.

 $50 per participant